-You may claim your parent as a dependent if you meet the following tests:
+Generally, to claim your parent as a dependent you must meet the following tests:

 - You (and your spouse if filing jointly) are not a dependent of another taxpayer.

 - Your parent, if married, doesn't file a joint return, unless your parent and his or her spouse file a joint return only to claim a refund of income tax withheld or estimated tax paid.